KojiNegishi/easyghg/README.md

 ### Using the files
 Download the easyghg.xlsm and easyghg.py files and place them in a folder together.
 The interface is very basic right now - let me know if you have any suggestions/requests!

-On the *easyghg* sheet, enter annual CO2 and CH4 emissions into rows B & C. There are a few options in row N related to CH4 (fossil CH4 oxidation to CO2, and climate-carbon feedbacks), and the number of runs for Monte Carlo calculations.
-Select if you are modeling a pulse emission for better modeling accurary.
+On the *easyghg* sheet, enter annual CO2 and CH4 emissions into rows B & C. You don't need to enter zeros - the program will read all cells that have a value in the *Year* column.

+There are a few options in row N related to CH4 (fossil CH4 oxidation to CO2, and climate-carbon feedbacks), and the number of runs for Monte Carlo calculations.
+Select if you are modeling a pulse emission (all emissions in the first year) for better accurary.
 Note that the mean value results from a Monte Carlo simulation may differ slightly from the expected deterministic value.